angehuy/7210_taxonomic_classification/README.md

 ```
 #This pipeline is compatible with a osx-64 platform on a Mac computer using zsh.
 #Before running this script, open docker and have it running in the background of your computer.
 #Ensure that you have downloaded the Pipeline_G3_final.tar.gz from this repository into your ~/Downloads directory on your Mac computer.
+This zip file contains

 #Make sure you are in your home directory
 cd ~/